Presbytidings – March 2021

 Observe a holy Lenten season this year.

-- The Maundy Thursday service with communion will be held at 7pm Thursday evening, April 9th.
+- The Maundy Thursday service with communion will be held at 7pm Thursday evening, April 9th (Zoom only).

-- Celebrate the Resurrection of the Lord at our Easter Sunday service with our traditional Easter Brunch beginning at 9:00am on Sunday, April 12th.
+- Celebrate the Resurrection of the Lord at our Easter Sunday service Sunday, April 4th at 10:00am (Zoom and in-person).

 (Would you like to see your birthday listed here?